Key takeaways

 Reality: This generalization may look good on paper, but it's far from universally true.

-And over the long term, regional properties have not grown as strongly as most capital city properties.
+I know that regional properties have outperformed recently, but over the long term, they have not grown as strongly as most capital city properties.

 This leads to the next myth…